Family accuses local coroner of allowing organ donation at the expense of finding out why a teenager died

 The Sokol Law Firm settles hospital negligence case

-Our client was a 12 year old boy who, with his family, was visiting a relative in the hospital.
+Proving a hospital negligence case can be complicated.
+In this case, our client was a 12 year old boy who, with his family, was visiting a relative in the hospital.
 While in the waiting area, our client and his cousin wandered away from their mothers and, while walking down a hallway, were stopped by a nurse who asked them if there was an adult with them.
 The nurse was holding a tray of supplies.
 While they were talking, the nurse somehow punctured the boy in the back of his hand with a hypodermic needle.
 The boy immediately saw blood and ran to his mother.

 The boy received immediate treatment, including being tested for various diseases.
 The tests all came back negative.